ndenStanford/ml-mesh/libs/serving/README.md

 The `serving` library provides a tested framework to consistently

-- implement and serve, as well as
+- implement and serve,
-- load test
+- load test, as well as
 - observability

 both ML `apps` and `projects` REST API services.
 The utilities it provides are split into three